shuh01/Learn_JS/README.md

 Currently using JS textbooks and online video lectures to learn.

 # Modern JavaScript Deep Dive (Apr 8, 2023 ~)
-Study plan: Everyday at least 1 hour or at least 50 pages

 | Day      | Chapter | Content     |
 | :---:        |    :----:   |         :---: |